AI-driven, self-learning Web Application Firewall for Python web applications

 Project description

-with enhanced context-aware protection, rate‑limiting, anomaly detection, honeypots, UUID‑tamper protection, smart keyword learning, file‑extension probing detection, exempt path awareness, and daily retraining.
+AIWAF provides context-aware protection with rate limiting, anomaly detection, honeypots, UUID tamper protection, smart keyword learning, file-extension probing detection, exempt path/IP awareness, and scheduled retraining.

 pip install aiwaf